SOCIAL MEDIA

 5. Repeat with the other sandwich half.
 Cook 3 minutes on each side, or until golden brown.
 Place the cooked sandwich on the prepared cookie sheet in a warm oven until ready to serve.
 Repeat with the other three sandwiches.

-6. Cook one at a time, and allow the oil to reach the desired temperature between each.
+6. Cook one at a time.
+Allow the oil to reach the desired temperature between each.

 7. Sprinkle with confectioner’s sugar and serve with blackberry preserves on the side.